 Price is per person, double occupancy.
-For a single room (available only in Stockholm and at the Icehotel), add $800.
+For a single room (available only in Stockholm and at the Icehotel), add $800 for 2014 and $900 in 2015.
 Airfare is not included.
 Round-trip economy air between New York and Stockholm, Sweden, is estimated from $750.
-Internal round-trip group air between Stockholm and Kiruna is estimated at $600 in 2013 and $700 in 2014.
+Internal round-trip group air between Stockholm and Kiruna is estimated at $750.
 Upgrade to an Ice Suite at the Icehotel for $300 per person (double occupancy) and $450 per person (single occupancy).

 GROUP SIZE: 8–15

 See special terms and conditions for this adventure.

 While on the dogsledding expedition, we will be mushing for 4 to 6 hours per day (15 to 18 miles) on moderate to steep grades.
 No previous experience is necessary, although you should have good balance and the stamina to endure full days in the snow, and be willing to participate in the feeding and harnessing of the dogs.
 We will stay 4 nights in rustic homesteads and wilderness cabins, 3 nights in first-class hotels, and 1 night at the Icehotel, where you will have the option to sleep in the hotel’s warm or cold accommodations.

 Click here for a description of all activity levels.

 Call to speak with an Adventure specialist about this trip.